lindabgaa/passForge/README.md

 ## Plugins / Libraries

 - **@vitejs/plugin-react** uses **Babel** for Fast Refresh
+- **_PropTypes_**: A library used for type-checking React component props, helping to ensure that components receive the correct data types.

 ## Installation & Setup

+1. Clone the repository: git clone `https://github.com/lindabgaa/password-generator.git`
+2. Navigate to the project directory: `cd password-generator`
+3. Install dependencies: `npm install`
+4. Install libraries:
+   - If you’re using PropTypes for type-checking, install it by running: `npm install prop-types`
+5. Run the development server: npm run dev

 ## Usage

 ## Future Improvements

+- Add a visual feedback on password strength.

 ## Demo

+A live demo of the Password Generator can be found here [securegenpass.netlify.app](securegenpass.netlify.app)

 ## Contributing